alishahbaz659/alishahbaz659/README.md

 - **I’m looking for help with:** Designing and building the architecture of complex systems.

-- **I’m currently learning:** AWS Cloud Solution Architect Associate certification.
+- **I’m currently learning:** Professional Cloud Developer certification.

 - **Ask me about:** Java Spring, web development with MERN stack, or AWS.